 Step 1: The employee makes a purchase

-Instead of forking out the money themselves, employees can use a prepaid company debit card with a pre-approved spending limit.
+Instead of forking out the money themselves, employees can use prepaid cards for business expenses with a pre-approved spending limit.

 With Soldo, you can create restrictions from your dashboard, so employees can’t buy items your expense policy doesn’t cover.
 This means managers don’t have to go over and approve expense reports.
 And you don’t have to check the transactions line by line to make sure they’re compliant.

 Even better, employees will have paid using company money, so no reimbursement is necessary.

 Step 2: Snap a photo of the receipt

 No more shoeboxes full of crumpled receipts or hours wrestling with Excel.
 Once the employee pays, they launch the app (after receiving a notification), snap a photo of the receipt, and link it to the transaction.
 Job done.

 Step 3: Reconciliation